angry-monsters/angry-monsters.github.io/README.md

 - Traits to CR calc / CR adjustor
 - Paragon / dismemberment HP pools to encounter, Markdown and printable block (css)
 - morale, bonus actions/reactions to abbreviated statblocks
+- fix loading of archetypes (guess if one applies and load)